20 Most Haunted Places In The World That Tells It's Own Eerie Real Ghost Stories

 19. The Ancient Ram Inn, Wooten-Under-Edge, UK

 This b&b is so possessed that scared-to-death guests have jumped out of their windows.
 Build on a pagan burial ground, and also believed to be a place for child sacrifice and evil worship, the Ram inn has reports if a terrifying scream of a young girl and touches from an invisible force.
-A self-claimed witch also stayed in this inn quite frequently, and once the witch hunting began, she was forced to vacate and was burnt alive.
+A self-claimed witch also stayed at this Inn quite frequently, and once the witch hunting began, she was forced to vacate and was burnt alive.
 Guests have fled this place mid-stay after complaining of furniture flying in the room, a little girl wandering the hallways and pushed down to the bed while asleep, a randy incubus.
-This place is magnet to ghost hunters and horror writers.
+The eerie spirits that haunt this old Inn are what make it one of the most haunted places in the world.
+This place is a magnet to ghost hunters and horror writers.
 People have seen a priestess in one of the rooms.
 In other, cries and screams of murdered children are heard.
 When toys are kept in their room, the cries go down drastically.
 During a renovation, small bones were discovered which conveyed child sacrifices by the pagans earlier.